arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Tuesday 08/19/2025 23:30 (UTC)`.
+The last change was detected on `Wednesday 08/20/2025 01:30 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code